 Dollar Shake Days

-Kuviasungnerk, an Icelandic word that means “happy times,” and kangeiko, a Japanese word that means “calisthenics,” join together for a week-long festival in January organized by the Council on University Programming.
+Kuviasungnerk, an Icelandic word that means “happy times,” and kangeiko, a Japanese word that means “calisthenics,” join together for a week-long festival in January organized by the students of the Council on University Programming.
 Hundreds of students wake up at 5 a.m. every day to learn how to row crew, dance Zumba, and perform sun salutations.
-On the final day, students walk to the Point (a peninsula at Lake Michigan) and do their sun salutations by the lake as the sun rises.
+On the final day, students walk to Promontory Point and do their sun salutations as the sun rises over Lake Michigan.
 Afternoon festivities include ice skating, s’mores, and fireside chats with faculty.
-The festival ends with the Polar Bear Run, a near-naked race across the quads.
+The festival ends with the Polar Bear Run, a chilly race across the quads.

-One of the most active film societies in the country, Doc Films screens a movie almost every night.
-Aside from the weekday film series and the weekend second-run blockbusters, the free sneak previews of new releases are not to be missed, especially as, sometimes, the actors or directors show up unannounced.
+One of the most active film societies in the country, Doc Films screens at least one movie almost every night.
+Aside from the weekday film series and the weekend second-run blockbusters, the free sneak previews of new releases are not to be missed, especially as the actors or directors will sometimes show up to field questions.

 University Symphony Orchestra’s Halloween Concert